Determine the currently protected area

 - Check and expand the European Space Agency WorldCover 2021 Land Cover layer.

 This layer shows land cover classes derived from satellite imagery at a 10-meter resolution.
-This is highly accurate information about the current landscape worldwide.
+This layer contains highly accurate information about the current landscape worldwide.

 To prioritize ecosystem functions and services, in accordance with 30x30 targets, you want to prioritize areas with tree cover and shrub land for conservation over crop lands or urban areas.